 My name is Dominick Juliano and I am a retired military veteran.
 I am in my final year of post-graduate coursework to obtain my Doctorate in

 After I was medically retired from the military due to experiences in my former career, I began to take a long and hard look at myself and who I had become.
 I realized I blamed my problems on others and was not properly seeking an acceptable way to deal with them.
 I became a shadow of the Military Rockstar I once was in my own life and the role model among my peers.
 I found myself overweight and unable to perform basic physical activities like playing with my son on the floor, or even being able to hold my wife close to me.
 Those were things I valued in my life and I allowed myself to lose them because I lost my ability to execute and accomplish my objectives.

-Before I retired from the military I had to come to the realization I would never again operate at the level of execution I had become accustomed to.
+I had to come to the realization I did not control what happened in my life, only how I responded to it.
 The day after I almost committed suicide, I realized drowning myself in alcohol every day to try and change the pain and denial in my mind was not helping.
 I realized the pain killers I was given an unlimited supply of were not helping my life and were barely helping my pain.
-I realized the sleeping pills I was taking had become a crutch and were affecting my behaviors when I was half asleep.
+I realized the sleeping pills I was taking had become a crutch and were affecting my behaviors even when I was awake.
 In fact, I couldn’t sleep without them anymore.
 When I looked in the mirror I no longer recognized who was looking back at me.
 I hated the person I saw.

 It took me almost two years of intense work with Psychiatrists, Physical Therapists and Medical Doctors to get my ass back on track.
 It took almost two years of my life to realize what I had created within it was changeable and even reversible.
 I realized all the time and work I put into my dream the past eighteen years was going to be for nothing if I did not go all the way with what I dreamed of sharing with the world.